Building Autonomous, Off-Grid, Encrypted, and Solar Powered Communications Infrastructure

 Security Concerns

 I’ve seen a couple of comments here and there about the fact that if a device gets taken, or falls into the wrong hands, they can read encrypted messages.
-The same thing is true of any encrypted device like a phone however, there is a concern with someone getting ahold of the LoRa device itself and seeing the messages being sent on the LoRa device’s screen.
+The same thing is true of any encrypted device like a phone however, there is a concern with someone getting a hold of the LoRa device itself and seeing the messages being sent on the LoRa device’s screen.
 Even with encrypted messages, a device like a T3, T-Deck, or T-Beam will show the received message on the device’s screen.

 If this is a concern (like at protests or in conflict zones) be sure that sensitive communications are brief and only sent when needed.
 For good Operational Security (OPSEC), it’s recommended to have an agreed-upon safe code that each person knows that is sent before something very sensitive is shared.
 Make sure this is something only trusted members know.